viveknathani/sidekick/README.md

 ### Setup
 Each microservice is built independently and runs on its separate server.
-The API Gateway has its own dedicated server too.
+The API-Gateway has its own dedicated server too.
 And lastly, during the development phase, our frontend needs a server too.

 Go to the root directory of each microservice and create a .env file with the following setup.